The Manhattan Rare Book Company

 (details)

-(MOORE, Henry).
-HEDGECOE, John.
-Energie im Raum.
-Energy in space.
-Energie dans l'espace.
-(Munich): Studio Bruckmann, (1973).
-Quarto, original cloth, original dust jacket; slipcase.
-Deluxe limited edition, one of only 250 copies with a signed and numbered color lithograph by Moore.
-Complete with color photographic plates, one transparency, and the laid-in original lithograph ("Reclining Figure with Red Stripes").
+DELUXE LIMITED EDITION, one of only 250 copies with a signed and numbered color lithograph by Moore.
+Complete with color photographic plates, one transparency, and the laid-in original lithograph ("Reclining Figure with Red Stripes"). $1900.

 (details)